rexrainbow/phaser3-rex-notes/templates/markdownvisualnovel/readme/default-variables.md

 - `$typingSpeed` : For `TEXTBOX.typing` command
 - `$transitionDuration` : For `SPRITE.cross`, `BG.cross` commands
 - `$tintOthers` : For `SPRITE.focus` command
+- `clickTarget` : Click target to type next page, or finish typing
+    - `screen` : Any click on screen to type next page, or finish typing
+    - `textbox` : Click on textbox to type next page, or finish typing
+    - `null` : Disable this feature
+- `clickShortcutKeys` : Press keyboard's key to type next page, or finish typing
+    - Key string combined by `'|'`, e.x. `'SPACE|ENTER'`
+    - `null` : Disable this feature

 ## Custom values